 Recently, researchers discovered what appears to be a pyramid west of the fortress.
-Some believe it is the real Pacaritambo, the site where four Incan brothers sprung from the earth to start the empire.
-The alternative Incan creation myth.
+Some believe it is the real Pacaritambo, where four Incan brothers sprung from the earth to start the empire—the alternative Incan creation myth.

 The site has a 750-m/2,460-foot wall that aligns with the sun’s rays during the winter solstice on June 21.
-It can best be seen from the opposite side of the river, a one-hour walk west of the Incan bridge.
+It can be seen from the opposite side of the river, one hour west of the Incan bridge.

 Season 2023 – 2024